eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 The derived data carry no name, no image, no date and no study identifier.
 Participants are numbered `P01` to `P70` after a fixed random permutation, so the ordering says nothing about who was recorded when.
+The same holds for the four pose files in `viewer/`, which are tables of pixel coordinates and are described in Section 8.

 Two points deserve to be stated plainly rather than assumed.